Eldest: Critical reaction

-Eldest received generally negative reviews, and was met with criticism similar to Eragon for its derivative nature.
+Eldest received generally mixed reviews, and was met with criticism similar to Eragon for its derivative nature.
 School Library Journal noted that Eldest lacked originality, but would still find reception among fans.
 It also acknowledged that themes of Eldest are based generally on the works of other writers.
 BookBrowse also criticized Eldest, but said, as School Library Journal noted, that nothing the reviewers can say will stop some children from reading the book.
 Entertainment Weekly rated Eldest as one of the worst five books of 2005, calling it a "700-page drag."
 The Boston Globe gave a negative review for Eldest, criticizing the very low points and for "drama that rises to a wet pop."
 The Christian Science Monitor gave Eldest a C+ grade.
 Similar to other reviews, it criticized the long plot and its similarities to The Lord of the Rings and Star Wars, as well as the lack of humor.
 The review commented that Roran, one of the secondary major characters, had the best part of the book.
 SFSignal also gave Eldest a poor review, giving it one out of five stars.
 The main reason of this was for its dull pace.
 The SFSignal review, like The Christian Science Monitor, did say that Roran had the "strongest sequence" in the book.

 However, there were also some more positive reviews of Eldest.
 Bookmarks magazine saw Eldests similarity to other works, but said that Eldest displayed more emotional depth than Eragon.
 Publishers Weekly also gave a positive review for Eldest, praising the revelations in the final pages.
 Barnes & Noble gave a positive review for Eldest, in particular for its style, characters and themes such as friendship, forgiveness, responsibility, and honor.
 Eldest won the 2006 Quill Award in Young Adult Literature.
 Eldest also was nominated for a British Book Award in the Children's Book of the Year section, the Disney Adventures Book Award, the Colorado Blue Spruce Award, Young Adult Book Award, and the Wyoming Soaring Eagle Book Award.